Mount Rushmore: Space for Trump in the rubble |

 November the fifth is fireworks night in the UK when tradition has it that we celebrate the failure of the attempt to assassinate King James 1.
 This year it coincided with the American Presidential election which celebrated the failure to assassinate Donald Trump by decisively giving him a second term as the American President.
 The old British custom of burning effigies of hate figures would no doubt appeal to the 47th President.

 The world has reacted with a muted astonishment but it was always a strong possibility.
-Trump had created several populist narratives that appealed to the emotional beliefs of the majority of American citizens.
+Trump had created several populist narratives that appealed to the emotional beliefs of a significant proportion of American citizens who buy into his loathsome homilies.
 Despite the worldwide influence of American companies and the financial and military muscle of the USA, the majority of its citizens have an island mentality and are deeply rooted in a small-town culture, think of Ebbing, Missouri.
-They are cut off from the rest of the world by the two largest oceans and most working Americans don't have long holidays.
+They are cut off from the rest of the world by the two largest oceans, the American Dream is ever more elusive and most working Americans don't have long holidays.
 They are less worldly and globally aware than Europeans and Asians.

 Donald Trump is the master of tapping into their distrust of the educated elite who dominate the institutions of American society and who have more progressive, or woke, political instincts than the majority of the American voters.
 They do not want to be swamped with more immigration, resent the cost of living increases as wages stagnate, and do not want to lose their freedom to burn gas and oil or shoot guns.
 They have little in common with a more inclusive and progressive Europe in which the UK is far more closely aligned on social, environmental and economic issues.

 The reaction to Trump's victory has more than a whiff of hypocrisy.
-Presidents, Prime Ministers and Oligarchs have congratulated him and reassured him of their desire to work alongside the USA.
-It is a response to their fear of economic retaliation that he has threatened to weaponise against countries and regimes that are not prepared to make unilateral deals with him.
-Contrary to Trump's promise to make America great again, there is a lot of evidence suggesting that his direction of travel may have the opposite effect and will have serious consequences for the wider world economy. climate change, the environment and international cooperation.
-Paradoxically, it may make America lesser again as trade declines and a new world order takes shape.
+Presidents, Prime Ministers and Oligarchs have fallen over each other to congratulate and reassure him of their desire to work alongside the USA.
+It is a response to their fear of economic retaliation that he has threatened to weaponise against countries and regimes unprepared to make unilateral deals with him.
+Contrary to Trump's promise to make America great again, there is a lot of evidence suggesting that his direction of travel may have the opposite effect as it withdraws its trade and environmental agreements and diminishes its military involvement.
+This will seriously affect the wider world economy, climate change, and international cooperation.
+Paradoxically, it may make America lesser again as its trade declines and a new world order takes shape.

 There are several main concerns about what happens next.